bdavidxyz/chirpy/_drafts/2024-01-18-rails-and-tailwind-starter-kit.md

 * Basically zero CSS file
 * Its ability to tackle corner cases (google around the "bailwind gap") without any additional file.

+> IMHO, Tailwind is now the closest CSS tool that matches the "<a href="https://rubyonrails.org/doctrine" target="_blank">Rails way</a>" spirit.
+{: .prompt-tip }

 ## If Tailwind is the Ruby part of CSS, what is the Rails part ?

 Like Ruby is good fundation for Rails, Tailwind is the good fundation for a more useful UI Kit.

 In the CSS world, you don't talk about framework, you talk about "UI Kit", but (for me) it's the same idea.
-You start from a shared vocabulary (ways to define classes and methods for Ruby, ways to define CSS classes for Tailwind), and, from there, you give to the developer _something actually useful to deliver real-word, classic feature_.
+You start from a shared vocabulary (ways to define classes and methods for Ruby, ways to define CSS classes for Tailwind), and, from there, you give to the developer _something actually useful to deliver a real-word, classic feature_.

 In Rails, a Ruby method is not a functionality, whereas file upload is.